Guru5290/Mobile_ML_Robot/README.md

 These two nodes will work together — the detector identifies the colour (blue or white), and the service node controls the servo motor accordingly.

 ---

+### Notes
+The current implementation is a little biased toward white detection.
+A gentle blur before processing might help.

 # Misc.
 - the lidar sometimes acts up when attempting to launch.
 If it fails to launch even after mutliple retries, (1) try **unplug and replug** connections, i.e., usb connection on pi, usb on lidar, the lidar daughter board cables, other daughter board cable motor side and laser side, you get the idea (2) try using a different type-c cable, or different power supply altogether for the raspberry pi.
 This was an issue in 2024 but not 2025.